Lizzie Borden took an axe, And gave her mother forty whacks

 When he finally did enter the home, he was informed of the murders and is said to have remained in the backyard for most of the day after viewing the bodies.
 Some saw this behavior as strange, but it just as easily could have been a normal reaction of shock to such a scene.

-The officers present at the Borden home on the morning of the murders were later criticized for their lack of diligence regarding the search of both the house and the people in it.
+The Fall River police present at the Borden home on the morning of the murders were later criticized for their lack of diligence regarding the search of both the house and the people in it.

 Lizzie’s behavior was decidedly not normal, but, despite this, investigators still didn’t bother to thoroughly check her for bloodstains.